Mona-Roza/Notes/About Server & About Linux/README.md

 ### Getting Started
    In this section we'll talk about the key pairs, commands and packages when we using server.
-If you have any idea or feedback about my notes and you can type in issues, you'll help me and the other learners.
+If you have any ideas or feedbacks about my notes, you can type in issues, you'll help me and the other learners.

 ### Create Instance with AWS